Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 ### current meta work

 Catalist team is working on implementing a needs tracker.
-During our conversation (Vincent Arena and Jonathan Sand), we worked out some visual details and discussed the following:
+During our conversation (Vincent Arena and Jonathan Sand on 2022-08-09), we worked out some visual details and discussed the following:

 - schema review
 - ways to add a new need: